ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 Yes, any syntax can be used in packages.
 Furthermore, one can consume a package written in one syntax from another.

-### 2. What happens if there is a main function in a .mligo file of a package?
+### 2. What happens if there is a main function in a LIGO package?

 Depends on how it is called.